 Aerate and top dress your lawn.
 Use an aerator that cuts and removes a plug of soil, which it places on the soil surface.
 The machines can be rented or the service purchased.
 Apply ½ inch of compost after the aeration.
 The compost penetrates the aeration holes to bring organic material into the root zone.

 Apply a pre-emergent herbicide to prevent summer weeds from germinating.
 This is especially important if you were bothered by sandburs and/or crabgrass.
-Halt, Dimension, Crabgrass Preventer, Amaze and XL are good herbicides for the job.
+Scotts Halts (Amazon & Lowes)and Green Light Amaze (Amazon & Lowes) are good herbicides for the job.
 I have also found corn gluten meal (Amazon & Lowes) to be a good natural product for the job.

 Have your mower sharpened and the engine tuned up.
 Mow in March to keep the lawn weeds in check.

 Mowing starts in earnest this month.
 Mow St. Augustine and Bermuda to 3 inches tall, zoysia to 2 inches tall and buffalo grass to 5 inches.
 Mow frequently enough that only one-third of the grass blade is removed at every mowing.
 Once per week is usually sufficient.

 After you have mowed the lawn two times, it is time to fertilize the lawn.
 I like Scott’s Green Max Lawn Food for this application.

 Chlorotic (yellow) grass is a common symptom of St. Augustine grass.
 It appears in spring when the soil is too cool for the roots to pick up iron.
 Chlorosis will address itself with time and a change in weather or you can apply an iron chelate product by hose-end sprayer.